Inevitabby/notes/cs2600/markdown/Tips and Tricks.md

 Some people are very good lecturers, others... not so much.
 Regardless, there's not many people you can listen to above 1.5x speed without losing some understanding.

-Your professor is human, and humans can leave pauses in their sentences, silently struggle to switch the Zoom screen share every time they share their screen, get way too close or way too far from the microphone, et cetera.
+Your professors are human, and humans can leave pauses in their sentences, silently struggle to switch the Zoom screen share every time they share their screen, get way too close or way too far from the microphone, et cetera.

 So while you can download videos and speed them up, it really doesn't solve some of the fundamental issues making lectures difficult-to-parse or way-too-long.